akshell/docs/guide/using.rst

 The Akshell core executes applications via the Google V8 JavaScript engine and provides them with a set of :doc:`core APIs
 </ref/core/index>`.
 The engine compiles JavaScript code into the
-native code, so the execution is utterly fast.
+native code; so the execution is utterly fast.

 To handle a request the Akshell core evaluates the ``__main__.js`` file of your application and runs the ``__main__()`` function passing